dvlab-research/LongLoRA/README.md

 ```

 ## Demo
-If you want to deploy your own demo, you can run the
+To deploy your own demo run
 ```
 python3 demo.py  \
 	--base_model path_to_model \